BluePear/unity-3D-free-camera/readme.md

+Do NOT attach this script directly to the camera.

 Attach this script to an empty GameObject, whose y-position is 0.
 Then make the camera a child of this GameObject.

 - WASD pans the camera.